tktony/A-search-visualizer/README.md

 # A* Search Pathfinding Visualizer

-This code visualizes the A* pathfinding algorithm using `pygame` for graphics and `tkinter` for user input.
+This program visualizes the A* pathfinding algorithm using `pygame` for graphics and `tkinter` for user input.
 Start and end points can be set on a grid and obstacles drawn, then algorithm finds the shortest path.

 ## Features